seangatua/cse15l-lab-reports/lab9.md

 ![Image](lab9bugsymptoms.png)

 I had a question about my code.
 I'm trying to write a program that returns the fractional part of a decimal.
-Right now, my tests are failing and I've rechecked my code multiplle times and still can't understand why this is happening.
+Right now, my tests are failing and I've rechecked my code multiple times and still can't understand why this is happening.

 Hi, have you tried using print statements for your original function?
 Or possibly tried jdb to see what is happening underneath the hood?